-The mission of the Donelan Office of Community-Based Learning is to engage faculty, staff, students, and community partners in a process of integrating theory and practice.
+The mission of the Donelan Office of Community-Based Learning, Teaching, & Engaged Scholarship is to engage faculty, staff, students, and community partners in teaching, learning, and engaged research that address pressing community issues.
 In the Jesuit tradition, and through service and research guided by principles of social justice, mutuality, and reciprocity, we promote participatory experiential learning and research opportunities that foster the mutually beneficial exchange of knowledge and resources and include those affected by the issues throughout the process.
 Central to our practice is dialogue, reflection, co-learning, and long-term commitments to participation.

 Dr. William Meinhofer, the founding director, developed the Donelan Office into a strong program that has improved relations between the College and the City of Worcester.
 Dr. Margaret Post and Dr. Michelle Sterk Barrett continued to build upon Dr. Meinhofer's work by serving as the second and third directors (respectively) of the Donelan Office.
-Isabelle Jenkins ‘10, MDiv currently serves as the Donelan Office’s Director and was appointed in Spring '22.
+Dr. Isabelle Jenkins ‘10 currently serves as the Donelan Office’s Director and was appointed in Spring '22.

-Current staff also include the Experiential Learning Fellow, Mattie Carroll ‘19 and the Donelan Office’s Administrative Assistant, Diane Girard.
+Current staff also include the Director of the Mellon SIA Grant, Mary Conley, the Associate Director, Kya Roumimper Ascani, the Assistant Director, Kathryn Hauver '22 and the Donelan Office’s Administrative Assistant, Diane Girard.
 The CBL Interns, undergraduates who have participated in CBL and are selected for leadership positions with the Donelan office, are available to further support faculty, CBL students, and community partners.

 Our Jesuit colleges and universities "boast a splendid variety of in-service programs, outreach programs, insertion programs, off-campus contacts, and hands-on courses.
 These should not be too optional or peripheral, but at the core of every Jesuit university's program of studies...
 Every discipline, beyond its necessary specialization, must engage with human society, human life, and the environment in appropriate ways, cultivating moral concern about how people ought to live together."